evelysousa/Python_avan-ando/README.md

-# Python_avanando na linguagem ativiades do curso do Alura.
+# Python_avançando na linguagem ativiades do curso do Alura.